Fernandknows/ECE2112-Experiment-4/README.md

 **2.** Write a Python script/code in the Jupyter Notebook to do the given problems. <br/>
 **3.** Submit your Jupyter notebook in the dedicated submission bin. <br/>

 #### Important note: The problem outputs can be seen inside my `.ipynb` files.
-You can also use the `.xlsx` e files which leads you directly to the data sets that will be used in this problem.
+You can also use the `.xlsx` files which leads you directly to the data sets that will be used in this problem.

 # ECE Board Exam Problem - Part 1 <br/>